Emergency Preparedness Plan

 -

-4. Emergency Preparedness Coordinator (EPC)
+4. Emergency Preparedness Coordinator (EPC) and Incident Commander

 -

-The camp designates an Emergency Preparedness Coordinator (EPC) responsible for
+The camp designates an Emergency Preparedness Coordinator (EPC) responsible for the development, implementation, training, and maintenance of this Emergency Preparedness Plan.

 EPC Name: Elaine Stotts